 How to improve your garden soil

-Whether you garden on clay, silt or sand there are steps you can take to improve your soil and get the best performance from your plants.
+There are steps you can take to improve your soil and get the best performance from your plants, whether you garden on clay, silt or sand.
+The addition of compost, manure or other organic matter can help, as can mulches.
 For help in identifying your soil type, take a look at our 'Plants for different soil types' article.

 Some plants are well adapted to growing in certain types of soil, although even these plants may struggle to cope if your soil is too compacted or too light.
 The best way to improve any soil type is to incorporate liberal amounts of organic matter each year.

 Raised beds help improve garden drainage in clay soil gardens

 - Try not to walk on clay soils when they are wet as this damages the soil structure.
 If you do need to access an area, try laying down wooden boards as this will spread your weight and have less impact on the soil.

 - Dig your soil in the autumn when it is relatively dry but workable.
 In the winter and spring clay soils are often too wet to be worked effectively and too hard to be worked in the summer.